szymonczop/git_prularsight/README.md

 # git_prularsight
-repo made for learning git at pluralsight
+Repo made for learning git at pluralsight